foremast/foremast/_docs/lambda_events.rst

 ``events``
 **********

-The S3 event to trigger the lambda function from
+The S3 event to trigger the lambda function from.

     | *Type*: List
     | *Required*: True